larissazhu123/findmaxxing/findmaxxing-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+## DEV USAGE
+npm install,
+npm run dev, this will spin up the local instance

+First, if you don't already, create a .env.local file in the findmaxxing-app directory where you will add the supabase details in this format:
+NEXT_PUBLIC_SUPABASE_URL=your-url-here
+NEXT_PUBLIC_SUPABASE_ANON_KEY=your-anon-key-here

+To get these details, contact the database manager.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.